 Did you know?
 Visual Basic, introduced in 1991, made GUI programming accessible to many, drastically reducing the code required to build Windows-compatible interfaces.

-As Windows evolved with 98 and ME, Microsoft also pushed its proprietary languages and technologies, including the introduction of .NET towards the end of the decade.
+As Windows evolved with 98 and ME, Microsoft pushed its proprietary languages and technologies, including introducing .NET towards the decade’s end.

 Mac OS: A Haven for Creatives

 Apple’s Mac OS, with its unique look and feel, fostered a development ecosystem that prized design and user experience.
-AppleScript, introduced in the ’90s, allowed automation of the Mac OS and its applications.
+AppleScript, introduced in the ’90s, allowed the Mac OS and its applications to be automated.

-It’s worth noting the significant influence of NeXT here.
-With the acquisition of NeXT came Objective-C and the NeXTSTEP development environment, both of which would play foundational roles in the future of Apple software development.
+It’s worth noting NeXT’s significant influence here.
+With the acquisition of NeXT came Objective-C and the NeXTSTEP development environment, which would play foundational roles in the future of Apple software development.

 Linux: Power to the Programmers

 Linux was not just an OS; it was a movement.
-The open-source nature of Linux meant languages like C and Perl found a comfortable home here.
+Linux’s open-source nature meant languages like C and Perl found a comfortable home here.
 The introduction of GNOME and KDE in the late ’90s expanded opportunities for GUI-based application development in the Linux environment, fostering languages like Python and Ruby.

-Fun fact: The name Python, inspired by Monty Python, was conceptualized during Guido van Rossum’s Christmas holidays in 1989, with the intent of creating a language that was powerful yet had a fun side to it.
+Fun fact: The name Python, inspired by Monty Python, was conceptualized during Guido van Rossum’s Christmas holidays in 1989.
+The intent was to create a powerful language with a fun side.

 BeOS: A Fresh Approach

 BeOS, with its media-centric approach, provided unique opportunities for multimedia application development.
-The operating system had its own C++ based API, offering developers a clean, object-oriented environment to work in.
+The operating system had its own C++-based API, offering developers a clean, object-oriented environment in which to work.

 OS/2: IBM’s Ambition